Hilltop inflation and generation of helical magnetic field: Modified Maxwell's Equations in Cosmological Background

-where $\mathcal{H}=a'/a$ is the Hubble parameter in the conformal time coordinate.
-Thus having described the modified Maxwell's equations as well as the field equation of the scalar field in the background of expanding universe, we shall subsequently analyse these equations to extract out information about the power spectrum and field strength of the primordial electric and magnetic fields.
+Thus use of the gauge invariance has indeed simplified the field equations for the vector potential to a large extent.
+Subsequently, we will analyse these equations to extract out information about the power spectrum and the field strength of the primordial electric and magnetic fields.